• Skip to primary navigation

 Delicious and creamy carrot soup delivers a healthy twist on Thai flavors from coconut milk and spicy curry to zesty lime and crunchy peanuts.
 All this for under 200 calories in each generous serving!

-Carrots are an often overlooked nutrient superstar.
-Before I started food blogging I didn't notice that trends are almost as prevalent in food as they are in fashion, but these days I'd take the latest food trend over adding a new dress to my closet in a heartbeat.
-Yup, I'm officially a frumpy old lady.
+Carrots are an often overlooked veggie.
+Before I started food blogging I didn’t notice that trends are almost as prevalent in food as they are in fashion, but these days I’d take the latest food trend over adding a new dress to my closet in a heartbeat.
+Yup, I’m officially a frumpy old lady.
 Cat collecting starts next week.

-As far as foodie trends go, lately cooked carrots seem to be slinking to the back burner joining the ranks of other has-been's like Krispy Kreme and tater casserole.
-Its a shame really because these suckers are loaded with Vitamin A and are satisfyingly starchy for their low calorie content.
-Why doesn't this veggie get more play these days?
-I'm proposing a carrot revolution.
-Who's with me?
-One step at a time.
-Let's start with carrot soup.
+As far as foodie trends go, lately cooked carrots seem to be slinking to the back burner joining the ranks of other has-been’s like Krispy Kreme and tater casserole.

 This velvety soup is one of my absolute favorite ways to get my veggie quota.
 The Thai curry paste adds spice and depth that melds seamlessly with the broth and coconut milk base to create a smooth blend of both texture and flavor.